tremaze/imageScaler/README.md

 }
 ```
 ## Tests
 There are some testcases for the most common use cases.
+All scaled images will be generated in build/resources/test/testImages.
 You can run tests for the following cases:
 - jpg
 - png
 - png transparent